dleonard0/red-json/README.md

 * Seek or iterate a `char *` pointer over nested JSON objects and arrays without converting.
 Fast.
 * Call converter functions to get a safe or "best-effort" C value.
-  If you choose to ignore errors, the value returned is sensible.
+  If you choose to ignore errors, the returned value is sensible.
-* All converter functions are `NULL`-tolerant.
+* All functions are `NULL`-tolerant.
-* String functions usually take an output buffer, but allocating (malloc)
-* variants are provided.

-## Usage examples
+## Examples

+Let's convert some numbers

 ```c
     double x = json_as_double("1.24e8");
     double n = json_as_double(NULL); /* NAN, errno==EINVAL */
 ```

-Iterate over an array, and copy out the elements as "spans":
+Iterate over an array

 ```c
     const char *iter;